lightning-js/blits/docs/components/utility_methods.md

 Besides the methods that are specified in the Component configuration object, each Blits Component comes with a number of _utility methods_ built in.

-They utility methods are prefixed with a `$`-sign, to clearly indicate they are _framework provided_ methods, that are _not private_, but intended to be _used by the developer_.
+Utility methods are prefixed with a `$`-sign, to clearly indicate they are _framework provided_ methods, that are _not private_, but intended to be _used by the developer_.
 The `$`-prefix also helps prevent accidental naming collisions.

 ### $select